jamf/NoMAD/README.md

 ***Current Version***

 NoMAD v.
-1.1.1(793)
+1.1.2(797)

 ***Development Version***

 NoMAD v.
-1.1.2(797)RC1
+1.1.3(808)

 ***New Features in Development Version***

-- Fix for pulling certs too often when GetCertAutomatically is set - build 794
+- Fewer prompts when updating keychain items - build 808
-- Fix for LDAPServerList not working - build 795
+- Match any keychain item account with <<ANY>> - build 808
-- Femove build numbers from UI since builds are now in version number - build 797
+- Recursive group search works with "," in user names - build 808
+- When using UPCAlert and a URL to change passowrd, check for password change every 30 seconds - build 808

 ***NoMAD***